Table of Contents

 |Unexpected gift of property||Seller did not have legal title|

 |Liable for fees and violations||Unfair seizure of illegal item|

 |Did not get paid on time||Had to pay more money to get item|

 |Penalties for improper sale||Purchased a faulty item or lemon car|

 |Disgruntled purchaser expected the item to be in perfect condition||Faulty or defective car or item is a threat to public safety and your well being|

-4. The Most Common Uses for This Document
+4. Most Common Uses for This Agreement

 Here are just a few things a Buyer or Seller might purchase or sell using a this Agreement: